 This page features poems from writers living outside Halifax, but with some connection to the city or Nova Scotia.
-The map shows the location of the authors (town only).
+The map shows the locations of the authors.

 Read the poems by scrolling down or clicking the titles.